hsbxl/dashboard/README.md

 $ DRUPALVM_ANSIBLE_ARGS='--ask-vault-pass' vagrant up
 ```

-you will be asked for a value password at one moment
+you will be asked for a vault password at one moment.
+This is a passphrase to decrypt our secrets.yml file, which contains some needed vars.